In 1997 the FDA approved the use of ozone as an antimicrobial agent with indirect contact with foods.

 Today, the Organic Foods Production Act (OFPA) identifies aqueous ozone (ozone dissolved in water) as a substance that is allowed for use in organic crop and livestock production.

 Generated from sunlight, ultraviolet rays and lightning, ozone is often referred to as "nature's disinfectant".
 In fact, many people notice that ozone has a distinctive sweet odor, similar to the smell after a summer rainstorm, this is because lightning is one way ozone is produced in nature.

-Ozone has been proven to have a much higher disinfection potential compared to all other disinfectants available for use today.
+Ozone has been proven to have a much higher sanitizing potential compared to all other sanitizing agents available for use today.